 Other featuresMultiple domains, unrestricted bandwidth, 100% uptimeExclusive IPs.

-If I had to describe Bright Data’s proxy networks in one word, that word would be stacked.
+If I had to explain Bright Data’s proxy networks in one word, that word would be stacked.
 This applies to all four types.

-Initially, there’s an alternative to select in between getting shared, dedicated, or turning IPs where it’s possible– specifically, under datacenter or ISP proxies.
-For instance, you can get 10 datacenter IPs and share them with numerous other people or pay more and utilize them alone; alternatively, you can buy access to a pool of 20,000 addresses and pay by traffic.
-There’s a great deal of range.
-Even the mobile and domestic services use a choice for unique IPs– 3 to 200 addresses that no one else will utilize for that specific domain.
+There’s a choice to select between getting shared, committed, or rotating IPs where it’s possible– namely, under datacenter or ISP proxies.
+Even the mobile and residential services use an option for exclusive How To Use Brightdata IPs– 3 to 200 addresses that no one else will use for that specific domain.

-Every proxy type comes with at least 50 nations.
-This function is still unusual among proxy companies.
+Every proxy type comes with at least 50 countries.
+This feature is still unusual among proxy providers.

-Third, you get versatile rotation choices, together with the capability to establish endless connection requests at once.
-They’re not that versatile by default: you can choose either rotation every demand, or keep the IP for as long as offered.
-However, Bright Data’s Proxy Manager lets you fine-tune the settings to your preferences.
+Third, you get flexible rotation choices, together with the ability to establish unrestricted connection demands at once.
+They’re not that versatile by default: you can choose either rotation every demand, or keep the IP for as long as available.
+Bright Data’s Proxy Supervisor lets you fine-tune the settings to your preferences.

-In general, whichever proxy type you get, it’s likely to include whatever you may require for your usage case.
+In general, whichever proxy type you get, it’s most likely to include whatever you might need for your usage case.